Introducing Kubectl with Oracle Cloud Native Environment

 Lookup Services and Endpoint

 Services within a Kubernetes cluster represent the endpoint(s) used to access applications deployed onto the cluster instead of connecting directly to a container.
-Which allows an individual pod to terminate, or be replaced, without interrupting the end user's interaction with the application.
+That allows you to terminate or replace an individual pod without interrupting the end user's interaction with the application.

 Endpoints track and map the IP addresses of the objects created for a Service to ensure all traffic is routed correctly to the correct application and is managed automatically by Kubernetes.
 However, if debugging an issue, this is how to look up their details.